Harold Egbert Camping

 In the Bible, God uses a lunar, not a 364.2422 day solar, calendar (cf. Exodus 12:1; Leviticus 23:4-44).
 Thus all this solar "exactness" that Harold Camping promoted is not consistent with what the Bible shows.

-Harold Camping somewhat understands that God has a lunar calendar, but Harold Camping tends to ignore it.
+Harold Camping somewhat understood that God has a lunar calendar, but Harold Camping tended to ignore it.
 Notice that he wrote:

 The calendar of Noah’s day was slightly different from the later Biblical calendar in that it had 30 days in a month, whereas the later Biblical calendar had 29 ½ days in a month, as it followed the moon phases.
 (Camping H. We Are Almost There!, p.
 60)